dronzal/ASAP/README.md

 * Start the voting: Victory sign
 * Cast your vote:
-   * In case of yes/no: Show thumbs-up
+   * In case of yes/no: Show thumbs-up or
    * In case of more options: Show number with your fingers
 * Confirm vote: OK sign